awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 The Log Options section has two settings:
 + **Instance profile**– Specifies the instance profile that has permission to access the Amazon S3 bucket associated with your application\.
-+ **Enable log file rotation to Amazon S3** – Specifies whether log files for your application's Amazon EC2 instances should be copied to your Amazon S3 bucket associated with your application\.
++ **Enable log file rotation to Amazon S3** – Specifies whether log files for your application's Amazon EC2 instances should be copied to the Amazon S3 bucket associated with your application\.

-### Static files<a name="python-platform-staticfiles"></a>

-To improve performance, you can configure the proxy server to serve static files \(for example, HTML or images\) from a set of directories inside your web application\.
-When the proxy server receives a request for a file under the specified path, it serves the file directly instead of routing the request to your application\.
-You can set the virtual path and directory mappings in the **Static Files** section of the **Modify software** configuration page\.

-For details about configuring static files using the Elastic Beanstalk console, see [Serving static files](environment-cfg-staticfiles.md)\.

-By default, the proxy server in a Python environment serves any files in a folder named `static` at the `/static` path\.
-For example, if your application source contains a file named `logo.png` in a folder named `static`, the proxy server serves it to users at `subdomain.elasticbeanstalk.com/static/logo.png`\.
-You can configure additional mappings as explained in this section\.

 ### Environment properties<a name="create-deploy-python-custom-container-envprop"></a>